Green Global Dictatorship: Regional Governance, UN Agenda 21, Sustainable Development, and the Wildlands Project

 3. The U.S. should immediately terminate its “special relationships” with Great Britain and Israel.
 These two countries now more or less dictate nearly all U.S. foreign and domestic policies- policies also intended to bring about the One-World-Government New World Order.

-4. The U.S. government should immediately dismantle the Central Intelligence Agency (which works for the international Committee of 300 rather than for the American people) as well as place a ban on all secret societies, especially including Skull and Bones fraternity and the Masons.
+4. The U.S. government should immediately dismantle the Central Intelligence Agency (which was created partly out of ex-Nazi SS forces and which works for the international Committee of 300 rather than for the American people) as well as place a ban on all secret societies, especially including Skull and Bones fraternity and the Masons.
 No doubt there are thousands of others that need to be rooted out of our midst.

-And most important, remember that “we” outnumber “them” by a million to one!
+And most important, remember that “we” (regular people) outnumber “them” (our would-be ruling elite) by a factor of about a million to one!